zju3dv/NeuSC/README.md

 3. Generate annots.

-First, generate cam_dict.npy and train.txt, which store the camera pose and training list, respectively.
+First, generate `cam_dict.npy` and `train.txt`, which store the camera pose and training list, respectively.
 You can modify train.txt to select specific time periods, or keep some images for testing purposes.
 ```
 python scripts/colmap/gen_annots.py --input ${CUSTOM_DATA_PATH}
 ```

-Then, generate trash.txt to filter out some of the more noisy images.
+Then, generate `trash.txt` to filter out some of the more noisy images.
 For example, images where more than two-thirds of the pixels are portraits, or images with very few points registered during the SfM process.
 These images usually provide little help to the model.
 ```
 python scripts/colmap/gen_trash.py --data_root ${CUSTOM_DATA_PATH}
 ```